 During lithium ion battery recharging, the lithium ion in the cathode travels up through the separator to the anode electrode.
 Like a car traveling, the shortest path is a straight line.
 Inside the cathode however are lots of randomly placed electrode material and the lithium ion must go around them, taking them longer time and generating heat to make the trip.
 The other limiting factor is the anode material and separator has to be able to handle the large flow of lithium ions.
 In energy dense cells, graphite is often used in the anode and it is a bottleneck in charging.
 The lithium ion intercalate into the graphite during charge.
 There is a rate at which lithium can enter or diffuse into the graphite structure or atomic lattice.
 The faster rate is when battery is heated to 35-45 C. When a Tesla car navigate to a Supercharger for fast charging, the car preheats the battery on its way to the charging station.
 More on that later.
 If charging speed exceed this rate, the lithium ion sits on top of the graphite and can’t get into the atomic lattice.
 This is bad for the battery.
 The lithium now is stuck on the graphite and no longer available for work and battery capacity is reduced.
 The lithium plating on graphite can form dendrites that can reach from anode to cathode and short circuit the battery.
 The lithium in contact with liquid electrolyte form products that cover the graphite and also restrict lithium entry and lower charge rate.
 Silicon can be a substitute for graphite but silicon expands and contracts during charge and discharge and limits cycle life.

 The preheating of the battery for optimal charge rate also promotes the chemical reaction between electrolyte and the electrode.
-This undesirable reaction takes away usable lithium produce extra undesirable material inside the battery that increase resistance.
+This undesirable reaction takes away usable lithium and produces extra undesirable material inside the battery that increase electrical resistance.
 With lithium lost in the reaction, the battery capacity is reduced and thus battery life is cut short.
-If an EV driver occasionally fast charge, it’s fine but if she exclusively fast charge then over time the range will be reduce noticeably.
+If an EV driver occasionally fast charge, it’s fine but if she exclusively fast charge then over time the range will be reduced noticeably.

-QuantumScape’s solid state battery does not have graphite host anode material.
+QuantumScape’s solid state battery solves that problem by not using graphite in the host anode material.
 The lithium path is easier.
 The lithium atom does not need to find a graphite host lattice and diffuse into it.
 There is no diffusion rate limit and this makes charging faster.
 Without graphite present, there is also no reaction with graphite that would take away lithium atoms.
 It has no electrolyte and thus no by products during charging.
 QuantumScape’s separator material has good stability with lithium.
 There’s limited reaction and by product formation.
-There is still some reaction that may be why it dropped to 95% after 1000 cycles.
-The battery therefore can achieve fast charging with little degradation over hundreds of cycles.
+There is still some reaction and may be why it still drops a little but only to 95% after 1000 cycles.
+The battery therefore can achieve fast charging with a small amount of degradation over hundreds of cycles.

 QuantumScape’s white paper on charging speed has a graph showing charging speed at 25 C and 45 C. Starting at 10% charged, at 25 C, its cell can charge at 4C for a few minutes and start to slow and reaches 80% charged in about 13 minutes.
 At 45 C, its cell can sustain 4C charge rate for close to 10 minutes and reach 80% in 12 minutes.
 A conventional lithium ion battery takes about 30 minutes to reach 80% state of charge (SOC).